 4. Lavender does not need much in the way of fertilizer, making them great low maintenance plants.
 Give them a dose of liquid fertilizer in the spring, then leave them alone.
 Too much fertilizer will produce plants that are large and spindly, with fewer flowers.

 5. Early each spring, make sure you cut your lavender back, and don’t be a baby about it!
 Cut back most lavender to one third their height to rejuvenate the plant, and make sure your plant is flowering at it’s best.

 6. Lavender blooms in early to mid summer, but may be convinced to re-bloom in later summer or fall.
 After the first flush of bloom has been harvested or died back, use scissors or shear to give the plant a light hair cut.
 Give it a dose of half strength liquid fertilizer, and leave it be.
 Chances are you will see more lavender later in the season!

 7. To harvest lavender flowers, it’s best to cut them in bunches with long stems.
 Choosing to cut them in early morning maximizes the oils in the flowers, which gives them the best scent.
 You can use them fresh in vases with other cut flowers, or easily dry bunches by tying the ends together and hanging them upside down in a protected place.
 Dried lavender retains much of its scent and can be used in drawers, crafts or as decorative additions to wreaths or flower arrangements.

-Some french lavender from our garden – early in the season, just before it started to bloom.
+English Lavender “Provence” from our garden, early in the season, just before it started to bloom.